PKeves/FundFinder/README.md

 - Output.json

 To run:
-- Execute main method located in Matcher class.
+- Execute main method located in the Matcher.java